Clare Cresap Villa

-Also in the early 80’s the Villa family acquired a century-old adobe ruin located in La Villita, NM, a small community just north of San Juan Pueblo, and began the arduous job of restoring it.
-Every summer thereafter found José, Clare and various members of their family and friends working on the restoration project, until the couple retired in 1992 and moved back to New Mexico permanently.
+In 1980 we acquired a century-old adobe ruin located in La Villita, New Mexico, a small community about eight miles north of Española, and began the arduous job of restoring it to livable condition.
+Every summer thereafter found José and me, along with various members of our progeny and their friends, working on the restoration project.
+In 1993, the two of us retired and moved back to New Mexico permanently.

 Having a penchant for being involved in every community in which we live, José began organizing a Habitat for Humanity group and I joined the Española Valley Arts Festival board of directors (both organizations thrive to this day).
 I was instrumental in producing this annual festival for the next 20 years: recruiting new board members, soliciting funds and backing from local businesses, producing an annual poster, and in general insuring that the festival remained true to its original purpose of providing a high-class, low-price, user-friendly venue for local artists and artisans to begin showing their work.
 In testament to these efforts, several artists who began at this local festival have gone on to pursue successful careers as professional artists.

 My approach to art is malleable: I like to try my hand at whatever means I think it will take to produce an idea I have in mind.
 The result of this adventuristic attitude is that I have paintings, serigraphs, etchings, woodwork, furniture and carvings in private and corporate collections in almost all of the states, and have earned awards in both California and New Mexico.